-Due to increased expenses, but less revenue, 114 counties were considered to be reduced to 40 counties.
-At that time, the present city governments were devised a century earlier, long before the highways or the motor car was heard of.
+City governments were devised a century earlier, long before the highways or the motor vehicles existed.
 By the consolidating the smaller counties, a great expense could be eliminated at a time when revenue was at a critical shortage.

 By doing so, there wouldn’t be as many political offices to pass around, but at the same time, there would be only one-fourth of the salaries and overhead to pay.
 The larger counties would remain unchanged.
-It would be several years before the consolidation would take place.
+If consolidation were to be pursued, all acknowledged how it would be several years before the downsizing could take place.

 Gallatin Democrat 1/26/32 “May Make State Into 40 Counties”